blainegarrett/material-node-next-gae-demo/README.md

 It also demonstrates loading Material-UI and jss, customizing material themes, and using withStyles for custom components.

-It also demonstrates resoving data dependencies server side (and client side), setting meta content, as well as returing 404 status codes serverside based on the results of the REST data.
+It also demonstrates resolving data dependencies server side (and client side), setting meta content, as well as returing 404 status codes serverside based on the results of the REST data.